cwi-dis/videoLat/videoLat/README.txt

 Download
 ========

-Binary installers and source code can be downloaded via
+Binary installers for Mac and source code can be downloaded via
 <http://videolat.org>.
 Installation is optional: videoLat can
 run in-place.

+Binaries are also available in the Apple MacOS app store and the Apple iOS app store.

 Usage
 =====